-A British School at Rome Architecture Award enables architects and architectural historians to immerse themselves in this visually stunning city whilst also benefiting from the BSR’s internationally-important Architectural exhibition programme and its unique research community.
+A British School at Rome Architecture Award enables architects and architectural historians to immerse themselves in this visually stunning city whilst also benefiting from the BSR’s internationally-important Architectural exhibition programme and its unique residential research community.

 Rome Prize in Architecture

 “A unique experience, architecturally, intellectually and socially”

-The prestigious Rome Prize in Architecture is an exciting opportunity for a young architect to spend three or six months in Rome, and be a member of a vibrant residential community of architects, artists and researchers.
+The prestigious Rome Prize in Architecture is an exciting opportunity for a young architect to spend three or six months in Rome (living at the BSR), and be a member of a vibrant residential community of architects, artists and researchers.
 It enables somebody to pursue and complete a creative, intellectually coherent and focused architectural project in and based on the city of Rome or its environs.
 It offers accommodation in a residential studio and board, for three or six months (although preference may be given to a candidate requesting six months), a research grant, a group exhibition each three months, and participation in a range of interdisciplinary activities, including a vibrant architecture programme.

 Research area: architecture and urban planning

 Open to: architects and post-Part II students of architecture.
 Applicants must be of British or Commonwealth nationality, or have been working professionally or studying at postgraduate level for at least the last three years in the UK or Commonwealth.

 Duration: three or six months (October 2014 to March 2015)

 Research and travel grant: equivalent to £700 per month